Transparency & Methodology

 The role of artificial intelligence

 Rule-based scoring is fast and consistent, but it can miss nuance.
 A campaign email that avoids every keyword on our manipulation list could still be subtly misleading.
-That is why every email also receives an AI analysis pass using Claude, Anthropic's AI model.
+Every email also receives an AI analysis pass using Claude by Anthropic.

-The AI evaluates each email with full context — understanding tone, intent, and purpose in ways that keyword detection cannot.
-It also generates the plain-language summary that appears on every candidate profile: a one-sentence explanation of what the campaign is actually asking for and why.
+The AI evaluates each email with full context, understanding tone, intent, and purpose in ways that keyword detection cannot.
+It also generates the plain-language summary that appears on every candidate profile.

 Rule-Based Score